 A Different Role for Community Health Workers

 Non-governmental organizations or NGOs play an important role in most healthcare systems.
-However, in Guatemala they are vital.
+However, in Guatemala, they are vital.
 The Guatemalan community health worker – who is rarely a nurse or doctor but more of a first responder – has been uniquely trained by NGOs to provide basic medical care in remote areas.
 The Guatemalan community health worker is like a mix of a paramedic, social worker, and in-person emergency hotline operator.

 However, in many other countries, Guatemalan expats will find that these roles are very much separated.
-For instance, in rural France or Canada, first responders will have emergency first aid training but they would never provide prenatal care.
-In the United States or Spain, a midwife might know how to give injections but they would never do so outside the scope of maternal care.
+For instance, in rural France or Canada, first responders will have emergency first aid training, but they would never provide prenatal care.
+In the United States or Spain, a midwife might know how to give injections, but they would never do so outside the scope of maternal care.
 For Guatemalan expats, this can be a source of both frustration and comfort.
 It’s reassuring to know that each specialized profession is so well trained.
 However, it’s aggravating that you need to see different practitioners for different concerns.

 Differences in Maternity Care for Guatemalans

 Maternal healthcare is very different in Guatemala compared to the rest of the world.
 The traditional role of the Guatemalan comadrona is often split between doulas and midwives in other countries.
-While midwifery has gained widespread recognition around the world and is often seamlessly integrated into different healthcare systems, the role of the doula is not.
+While midwifery has gained widespread recognition worldwide and is often seamlessly integrated into different healthcare systems, the role of the doula is not.
 In some countries, doulas are seen as little more than a luxury.
 The position is often unregulated or is self-regulated.
 Additionally, in some countries, doulas do have stringent training, and the role of the profession is clearly defined, but in others, it’s very flexible.